Enzo Ghinazzi

-Enzo Ghinazzi (/it/; born 11 September 1955), best known as Pupo (/it/; Puppet), is an Italian singer, lyricist, television presenter and writer.
+Enzo Ghinazzi (/it/; born 11 September 1955), best known as Pupo (/it/), is an Italian singer, lyricist, television presenter and writer.

 Life and career

 Enzo Ghinazzi was born in Ponticino, a frazione of Laterina Pergine Valdarno in the Tuscan province of Arezzo.
 His father was a mailman and his mother was a housewife, but they both cultivated interests in singing and acting.
 In 1975 he debuted as a singer-songwriter under the stage name Pupo with "Ti scriverò" ("I will write to you").